|

 Safeguard Children's Health

-Reptile Salmonella Transmitted
+Reptile Salmonella Transmitted Through Platelet

-Through Platelet Donations From Apparently Healthy Owner
+Donations From Apparently Healthy Owner of Asymptomatic Boa

 Preventing